June Brewer Daugherty

 As a coach, Daugherty led the University of Washington to 10 postseason appearances in 11 years (seven NCAA Tournament showing and three trips to the WNIT), including the 2001 run to the Elite Eight.
 UW also won the Pac-10 regular-season title that year.
 Perhaps her most impressive statistic as a coach is that 100 percent of her Huskie student-athletes completed their college education and received their degrees.

 Following her senior year, she was named first-team All-American and was a Wade Trophy finalist in the first year of that award’s existence.
-In 2001, Daugherty was honored by her alma mater with her induction into the Westerville South Wildcat Hall of Fame and OSU Athletics Hall of Fame.
+In 2001, Daugherty was honored by her alma maters with her induction into the Westerville South Wildcat Hall of Fame and OSU Athletics Hall of Fame.

 Daugherty began her coaching career as an assistant at Kent State in 1983.
 She then joined forces with Hall of Famer Tara VanDerveer at Stanford in 1985.
 Four years later, she became a head coach at Boise State, staying in Idaho through 1996.
 She led the Broncos to the Big Sky championship in 1992 and ’94 and was named Conference Coach of the Year in 1992.